maj-biostat/misc-notes/manjaro.md

 Started with minimal with xfce: `manjaro-xfce-20.0.3-minimal-200606-linux56.iso` but evolution has got stronger dependencies on gnome so moved to `manjaro-gnome-20.0.3-minimal-200606-linux56.iso`.

+Once installed and do updates etc, make sure to `sudo pacman -Syu base-devel`

 ## Software

 ### Management